 This results in a much higher speed capability, unlike Superfast Broadband which uses a technology called Fibre-to-the-Cabinet, or FTTC, where the fibre optic cable stops at the roadside cabinet where the remainder of cable to your premises is still copper, or normal Broadband which uses a technology called ADSL, where all of the link from the exchange to your house is copper (and slow).

-Romsley Fibre is launching a community-led project to roll out fibre-to-the-premises to a part of the Romsley area, covering Old House Lane, Dayhouse Bank, Chapmans Hill, Quantry Lane, Gannow Green Lane, Money Lane, Chadwich Lane, Chadwich Manor Estate, Malthouse Lane and Newtown Lane.
+Romsley Fibre is launching a community-led project to roll out fibre-to-the-premises to a part of the Romsley area.
+We are now on the second phase of our project, and we are covering addresses on the following roads: Frankley Green, Gannow Green Lane, Bromsgrove Road, Farley Lane, Quantry Lane, Chadwich Lane, Madeley Road, The Gutter and Harbours Hill.

 This project will be at no extra cost to residents!

 This roll out will be funded with a government grant scheme, known as the Gigabit Broadband Voucher Scheme.
 However, residents and businesses do not need to apply for the voucher themselves.
 Just register your interest on this website and once we have enough support and therefore enough voucher pledges to meet the cost of the build, we will handle claiming the vouchers on behalf of residents and businesses and we will start the build of the fibre-to-the-premises infrastructure with Openreach.
 Once the infrastructure is built, residents and businesses that registered their interest will need to sign up to a broadband package on the new infrastructure.

 Once the infrastructure is built and available to use, you will need to buy a plan from a provider in order to use it.